dgelven1/Udacity-Self-Driving-Car-/CarND-Advanced-Lane-Lines/README.md

 [image16]: ./output_images/Search_around_img.png "Search Around"
 [image17]: ./output_images/Overlay_img.png "Color Overlay"
 [image18]: ./output_images/Final_img.png "Final Output Image"
+[image19]: ./output_images/First_image.png "Header Image"

 [video1]: ./project_video_output.mp4 "Video"

+![alt text][image19]

-### Overview
+## Overview
 ---

 The goal for this project was to identify functions to use for an image processing pipeline to accurately detect road line markings.
 In the next section I will explain each function I explored and the to help create my final image processing class.

-### Project Steps:
+## Project Steps:
-The steps to create the final image processing pipeline are as follows:
+The steps I used to create my final image processing pipeline are as follows:

 1. Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
 2. Apply a distortion correction to raw images.
 3. Use color transforms, gradients, etc., to create a thresholded binary image.
+4. Apply a region on interest
 4. Apply a perspective transform to rectify binary image ("birds-eye view").
 5. Detect lane pixels and fit to find the lane boundary.
 6. Determine the curvature of the lane and vehicle position with respect to center.